Oakland

 Multifamily Programs

 PG&E offers the California New Homes Multifamily Program, Multifamily Upgrade Program, and Multifamily Cooling Optimizer Program.
 California New Homes Multifamily Program provides support and incentives for multifamily new construction projects to encourage builders to exceed California’s Title 24 energy efficiency standards.
-The Multifamily Upgrade Program promotes and facilitates energy-efficient retrofits of existing multifamily buildings” through technical support and incentives.
+The Multifamily Upgrade Program promotes and facilitates energy-efficient retrofits of existing multifamily buildings through technical support and incentives.
 The Multifamily Cooling Optimizer Program is a direct install program focused on HVAC measures in tenant spaces.
 PG&E also implements the Energy Savings Assistance Program (ESA) for income-qualified multifamily customers.

-In 2019, PG&E achieved energy savings of 3,587 MWh and 0.23 MMtherms, while spending $6,333,028 on its electric and natural gas multifamily programs, respectively.
-PG&E served 3,322 electric housing units at 26 multifamily properties.
-PG&E served 3,594 natural gas housing units at 27 multifamily properties.
+In 2021, PG&E achieved energy savings of 7,992 MWh and 0.13 MMtherms, while spending $20,336,729 on its electric and natural gas multifamily programs.
+PG&E served 29,727 housing units in 3,085 properties with its multifamily programs in 2021.

-Last Updated: July 2021
+Last Updated: August 2023

 PG&E's Building Benchmarking Portal provides aggregate whole-building energy usage data in their ENERGY STAR Portfolio Manager to building owners.
 PG&E uses the Green Button data sharing platform for electricity data only.
 The utility provides automatic data entry into Portfolio Manager if given written consent by the customer.